Signals, Concepts, and Laws: Toward Universal, Explainable Time-Series Forecasting: Introduction

 \section{Introduction}

-Real-world decision systems—from power-grid dispatch and urban mobility control to epidemic surveillance and high-frequency trading—depend on fast, accurate, and trustworthy forecasts of multivariate time-series.
-Classical linear models, exemplified by the Box–Jenkins ARIMA methodology \cite{2} , provide statistical rigour but struggle when faced with high-frequency, non-stationary data or dynamics governed by latent physical constraints.
-In the past decade, attention-based deep learning has revolutionized sequential modelling: the Transformer architecture given by \citet{1}, which replaced recurrence with self-attention, enabling parallel learning over long-contexts.
-Subsequent efficiency-oriented variants, such as Reformer \cite{3} and LogTrans \cite{4} reducing memory overhead via locality-sensitive hashing and log-sparse kernels.
-Meanwhile, domain-specific advances, such as Informer \cite{5}, Autoformer \cite{6} and FEDformer \cite{7}, introduced decomposition, auto-correlation and frequency sparsity to enhance long-horizon accuracy.
-More recently, PatchTST \cite{8} demonstrated further gains via patching and exponential-smoothing priors.
-A comprehensive survey \cite{10} attests to the field’s explosive growth.
+Real-world decision systems, from power-grid dispatch and urban mobility control to epidemic surveillance and high-frequency trading, depend on fast, accurate, and trustworthy forecasts of multivariate time-series.
+Classical linear models, exemplified by the Box-Jenkins ARIMA methodology~\citep{2}, provide statistical rigor but struggle with high-frequency, non-stationary data or dynamics governed by latent physical constraints.
+Over the past decade, attention-based deep learning has revolutionized sequential modelling: the Transformer architecture introduced by~\citet{1} replaced recurrence with self-attention, enabling parallel learning over long-contexts.
+Subsequent efficiency-oriented variants, such as Reformer~\citep{3} and LogTrans~\citep{4}, reduce memory overhead via locality-sensitive hashing and log-sparse kernels.
+Meanwhile, domain-specific advances, such as Informer~\citep{5}, Autoformer~\citep{6}, and FEDformer~\citep{7}, introduced decomposition, auto-correlation and frequency sparsity to enhance long-horizon accuracy.
+More recently, PatchTST~\citep{8} demonstrated further gains via patching and exponential-smoothing priors.
+A comprehensive survey~\citep{10} attests to the field’s explosive growth.
 Despite these advancements, three structural gaps remain.